ids/cluster-builder/README.md

 	docker plugin install --grant-all-permissions --alias vsphere vmware/docker-volume-vsphere:latest

-## CoreOS iSCSI Provisioner and Targetd Storage Appliance
+## Kubernetes iSCSI Provisioner and Targetd Storage Appliance

 As Kubernetes provides native storage support for __iSCSI__ and __NFS__, the cleanest most efficient path to providing __persistent volume ReadWriteOnce__ storage is to leverage iSCSI.

 The __cluster-builder__ CoreOS deployment is paired with a __Targetd Server Appliance__ VM that can provide dynamically provisioned __PVCs__ to Kubernetes deployments using the __open-iscsi__ platform.

-For details see the [CoreOS iSCSI Storage Guide](docs/coreos-iscsi-storage.md)
+For details see the [Kubernetes iSCSI Storage Guide](docs/kubernetes-iscsi-storage.md)

 ## Host Mounted NFS Storage